tanawat011/tanawat011/README.md

 </div>
 <p align="justify">
 Hello 🖐️ friends, welcome to my github
-I am satisfied and I tried most fields of programming such as game development, mobile application development, web design and development, etc., and finally I was able to find my interest, and that was web design and development and security .
-It has been almost 10 years.
-I am coding and now I am a computer engineering student
+I am satisfied and I tried most fields of programming such as mobile application development, web design and development, etc., and finally I was able to find my interest, and that was web design and development and security.
+It has been almost 5 years.
+I am coding and now I am a fullstack developer
 &nbsp;

 In addition to my personal page, you can also follow my main page called <a href="https://www.instagram.com/barnamenevisiinsta/">barnamenevisiinsta</a> on Instagram.